hoxo-m/Theseus/README.md

 ## 1. Overview

-In data analysis, when there is a difference in a metric between two groups, we sometimes want to investigate whether there is a subgroup responsible for that difference.
-For example, if a certain metric has declined compared with the previous year, you may want to know whether the decline occurred among men, women, or both.
-However, such analysis becomes challenging when the metric is a ratio, because unlike volume metrics, ratios cannot be simply aggregated by attribute.
+In data analysis, when a metric differs between two groups, we sometimes want to investigate whether a particular subgroup is driving that difference.
+For example, if a metric has declined compared to the previous year, we may focus on gender among the attributes and examine whether the decline occurred among men, women, or both.
+However, this type of analysis becomes challenging when the metric is a rate, because the magnitude of each subgroup’s contribution to the rate cannot be simply calculated, unlike in the case of volume metrics.

-To address this issue, we propose an approach based on the story of the “Ship of Theseus.”
-This approach involves gradually replacing the components of one group with those of another, calculating the metric at each step.
-The difference in the rate metric at each step can be regarded as the contribution of each subgroup to the overall metric.
+To address this issue, we propose an approach inspired by the story of the Ship of Theseus.
+This approach involves gradually replacing the components of one group with those of another, recalculating the metric at each step.
+The change in the metric at each step can then be interpreted as the contribution of each subgroup to the overall difference.

-Now, we suppose the metric was 6.2% in 2024 and decreased to 5.2% in 2025.
-And, we suppose that if the male data in 2024 replace with the male data from 2025 and recalculate the metric, the value decreases by 0.8% to 5.4%.
-In this case, the contribution of the male group to the metric change is -0.8%.
-Furthermore, we replace the female data from 2024 with that from 2025, the dataset will consist entirely of 2025 data.
-Therefore, the metric is 5.2%, which is 0.2% lower than 5.4%, so the contribution of the female group is -0.2%.
+For instance, suppose the metric was 6.2% in 2024 and decreased to 5.2% in 2025.
+As before, focusing on gender, we replace the male data within the 2024 dataset with the male data from 2025 and recalculate the metric.
+As a result, the metric would drop by 0.8 percentage points, reaching 5.4%.
+In this case, the contribution of the male group to the change in the metric is -0.8 percentage points.
+Next, we replace the female data from 2024 with that from 2025.
+The dataset then consists entirely of 2025 data, and the metric drops by 0.2 percentage points, reaching 5.2%.
+Thus, the contribution of the female group is -0.2 percentage points.

-When visualized as a graph, it looks as follows.
+When visualized, the results appear as follows:

 <img src="man/figures/README-overview-1.png" width="500" />

 From this graph, we can see that the decline in the metric is largely attributable to the male group.
-We named this graph the “Theseus Plot.”
+We call this visualization the “Theseus Plot.”

-The **Theseus** package is designed to easily generate Theseus Plots for various attributes.
+The Theseus package is designed to make it easy to generate Theseus Plots for various attributes.

 ## 2. Installation